quantify-os/quantify-scheduler/docs/tutorials/zhinst/T_verification_programs.md

 ## Verification programs

-Quantify-scheduler comes with several test programs that can be used to verify that the software and the hardware is configured and functioning correctly.
+{mod}`quantify-scheduler` comes with several test programs that can be used to verify that the software and the hardware is configured and functioning correctly.
 You should be able to run this notebook on your setup directly if you replace the mock_setup initialization with your own initialization script.

 ```{note}